open-guides/og-aws/README.md

 -	CLBs and ALBs can optionally handle termination for a single SSL certificate.
 -	All can optionally perform active health checks of instances and remove them from the destination pool if they become unhealthy.
 -	CLBs don't support complex / rule-based routing.
 ALBs support a (currently small) set of rule-based routing features.
 NLBs have most extensive routing options.
 -	CLBs can only forward traffic to a single globally configured port on destination instances, while ALBs can forward to ports that are configured on a per-instance basis, better supporting routing to services on shared clusters with dynamic port assignment (like ECS or Mesos).
-NLBS support multiple ports on same IP; registering targets by IP address, including targets outside the VPC for the load balancer; ECS can select unused port for scheduling a task then register a target group using this port.
+NLBs support multiple ports on same IP; registering targets by IP address, including targets outside the VPC for the load balancer; ECS can select unused port for scheduling a task then register a target group using this port.
 -	CLBs are supported in EC2 Classic as well as in VPCs while ALBs are supported in VPCs only.
 -   ALBs can target groups of instances and IP based targets in the RFC1918 ranges allowing you to use on premise destinations via VPN or Direct Connect.